Eortvald/02467_group4/content/network-analysis.md

 <img src="/images/louvian_comms.png" alt="drawing" width="800"/>

 What we can deduce from this plot is that the Louvian algorithm actually find partitions that mostly corresponds to the products' food subcategory.
 This is also supported by a relatively high Normalized Mutual Information at around 0.8, showing a high mutual dependence between the two ways of partitioning.
-Again, this is nice, since we can now treat each community (at least the top 5 in size, which we will be working with), as consisting of products of a certain food subcategory.
+Also, we can see that it finds products from different but similar categories like "Canned, Jarred & Packaged Foods" and "Soups, Stocks & Broths" and partition these within the same community.
+Again, this is nice, since we can now treat each community (at least the top 5 in size, which we will be working with), as consisting of products of a certain food category.

 Now, lets have a look at the network where each node/product have been colored according to its community found by the Louvian algorithm.